ted-spence-avalara/developer-dot/avatax/dev-guide/transactions/simple-transaction.md

 </div>
 </div>

 Now we'll take a look at a more fleshed-out version of a single location transaction.
-You can see that we've included some additional fields, such as 'Type', 'Company Code', 'Number', and 'Quantity', as well as specifying a full street address.
+You can see that we've included some additional fields, such as <code>Type</code>, <code>Company Code</code>, <code>Number</code>, and <code>Quantity</code>, as well as specifying a full street address.
 The additional fields are not strictly required, but it's good practice to include them.
 Likewise, a full street address is not strictly required, but providing as much address information as is available helps to ensure that you receive the most accurate sales tax calculation.

 <div class="dev-guide-test" id="test2">
 <div class="dev-guide-test-heading">Test Case - 2.1.2 </div>